Life Coaching & Executive Coaching FAQs

 How long does coaching last?

 The duration of coaching varies depending on the context and goals.
 Successful coaching can occur in as few as three months, but more commonly, six to twelve months of coaching better supports clients in achieving goals.
 Factors that may impact the length of a coaching include the types of goals, the ways individuals or teams prefer to work, the frequency of coaching sessions and the financial resources available to support coaching.
-The duration of coaching is agreed upon at the beginning of the coaching arrangement.
+The duration of coaching typically is agreed upon at the beginning of the coaching engagement.

-What are the logistics of life coaching with Martha Anne?
+What are the logistics of coaching?